TheKrowi/Krowi_AchievementFilter/Descriptions/CurseForge.md

 <p><strong>See the images for a quick look at the ingame UI!
 This might give you a better idea of what is added to the default Blizzard UI.</strong></p>
 <p>Achievement Filter completely replaces the default Achievements tab and adds several new tabs that order the achievements by expansion, pvp, events or other curated lists.
-Over 5900 achievements are added so far spread over 1200+ categories, linked to 1700+ zones and 80+ events.</p>
+Over 6400 achievements are added so far spread over 1200+ categories, linked to 1800+ zones and 120+ events.</p>
-<p><h3>Now also mostly available in German and Chinese (Simplified)!</h3></p>
+<p><h3>Now also mostly available in German, Chinese (Simplified) and French!</h3></p>
 <p><h3>Tabs</h3></p>
 <ul>
 <li><strong>Achievements</strong>: A copy of the default Achievements tab but with all the additional features.</li>